 There's minutiae.
 There's also conflict.
 Conflicts that draw all concerned away from loving God and neighbor.
 But sometimes conflicts draw you into the very crucible of loving God and neighbor.
 And also the weird in-between situations that are a tangled Babel-like confusion of the trivial and life-and-death.

 With all the things coming at you, what will receive the hospitality of your attention?
-Now that I am retired, I'm thinking of you all: active ministers, pastors, church workers, leaders, elders, deacons, priests, laity trying to hold the church together – the passel of sinners that make a community, as well as brick, wood, shingle, dying furnace and peeling paint.
+Now that I am retired, I'm thinking of you all: active ministers, pastors, church workers, leaders, elders, deacons, priests, laity trying to hold the church together – the passel of sinners that make a community, as well as brick, wood, shingle, dying furnace and peeling paint, technological challenges, video worship, long distance blessing, pastoring behind glass partitions.
 I'm loving you.
 Admiring you.
 Praying for you.

 In this Gospel, one person wants to follow but Jesus warns him, “Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay his head.”
 Two are called to follow.
 I just have to bury my father, says one.
 I just have to say goodbye to my relatives, says another.
 Let the dead bury their own dead, says Jesus.
 Put your hand to the plow.